Blog

 What is the minimum credit limit?

-The minimum credit limit is the lowest amount a bank or credit provider offers on a particular card.
-It’s typically the starting limit for new customers and may be influenced by the card’s features, target market, and the lender’s risk settings.
+The minimum credit limit is the lowest credit limit a provider may offer for a particular card product.
+It is usually the starting limit available for that card and may reflect the product’s design, target market, and the lender’s credit policies.

-This is the minimum credit limit meaning most people refer to when asking:
+This is the meaning most people are referring to when they ask:

-- Does minimum credit limit $500 mean I must spend $500? → No. It simply sets your maximum available credit.
+• Does minimum credit limit mean I must spend that amount?

 How are credit card limits determined?